adam-p/danforth-east/README.md

 Under "Public API access" click on "Create new Key".
 Click on "Browser key".
 Leave the referrers field blank (for now).
 Copy the new "API Key" and set as `GOOGLE_BROWSER_API_KEY` in `private.py`.

+[Google Sign In](https://developers.google.com/identity/sign-in/web/sign-in) requires an OAuth client ID.
+On the API Credentials page, click "Create Credentials", then "OAuth Client ID".
+For "Application Type" choose "Web application".
+Name it "Google User Auth" or something meaningful to you.
+Under "Authorized JavaScript Origins" add the origin for your site, like `https://myproject.appspot.com`.
+If you plan to run the server locally for testing, you might also want to add `http://localhost:5000` or whatever.
+These values are modifiable later.
+(DO NOT launch the service with localhost origins allowed.)
+You won't need the Client Secret, but copy the Client ID and set it `private.py` as the value for `GOOGLE_SIGNIN_CLIENT_ID`.

 ### Google Drive

 In that account, go to Google Drive and create a new folder.
 Share that folder with edit permissions with:

-- The `SERVICE_ACCOUNT_EMAIL` from `private.py`.
+- The email address of the Service Account associated with the credentials JSON file (the email can be found in the JSON).
 - Your own personal email address.
-- Whomever else is going to managing members.
+- Whomever else is going to be managing members.

 In that folder you will be creating the "database" spreadsheets.
 Open `config/__init__.py` to see what fields they should have.
 Create these spreadsheets (the name isn't actually important, but it'll be easier if you follow what's here):
-- Create a spreadsheet called "Authorized users" and create columns headers with the names in `AUTHORIZED_FIELDS`.
+- Create a spreadsheet called "Authorized users" and create columns headers with the names in `AUTHORIZED_SHEET`.
-- Create "Members" with the column headers from `MEMBER_FIELDS`.
+- Create "Members" with the column headers from `MEMBER_SHEET`.
-- Create "Volunteers" with the column headers from `VOLUNTEER_FIELDS`.
+- Create "Volunteers" with the column headers from `VOLUNTEER_SHEET`.
-- Create "Volunteer Interest Areas" with the column headers from `VOLUNTEER_INTEREST_FIELDS`.
+- Create "Volunteer Interest Areas" with the column headers from `VOLUNTEER_INTEREST_SHEET`.
-- Create "Skills Categories" with the column headers from `SKILLS_CATEGORY_FIELDS`.
+- Create "Skills Categories" with the column headers from `SKILLS_CATEGORY_SHEET`.

-In the "Authorized users" sheet, add your personal email address and `test@example.com`.
+In the "Authorized users" sheet, add your personal email address and `test@example.com` (for now).
 Also add a few entries to "Volunteer Interest Areas".

-For each spreadsheet, copy the big random-looking value from the URL and paste that value into the appropriate `*_SPREADSHEET_KEY`.
+For each spreadsheet, copy the big random-looking value from the URL and paste that value into the appropriate `*_SPREADSHEET_ID`.

 To get the keys for the first worksheet of each of those spreadsheets, run this command:

 ```
-python first_sheet_keys.py
+python first_sheet_title.py
 ```

-Put the values it prints into the appropriate `*_WORKSHEET_KEY`.
+Put the values it prints beside the appropriate `*_SPREADSHEET_ID` values.
 (For brand new spreadsheets they will probably be all the same value, and the same as the values already in `private.py` and you'll think this step is silly.
 But if you mess around with creating and deleting sheets the values will change.)

 ### Try out the management site

+TODO: Update this for the new `gcloud` and/or locally running Flask.

 We're not done configuring stuff yet, but you can try out some of the functionality now.